Schools detection module algorithms

 where li is the length of side i of the polygon defining the region.

-Note: li is calculated for each i from the range-distance co-ordinates of the two nodes defining it.
-The region itself is stored in depth-time coordinates, the time dimension is converted to distance using the Position source selected on the Position page of the Platform Properties dialog box and the depth dimension is converted to range with the known transducer geometry - see About depth and range.
+Note: li is calculated for each i from the range-distance coordinates of the two nodes defining it.
+The region itself is stored in depth-time coordinates, the time dimension is converted to distance using the Position source selected on the Position page of the Platform Properties dialog box and the depth dimension is converted to range with the known transducer geometry - see About depth, range and altitude.

 Uncorrected_area [Uncorrected 2D Image Area]